 - The filled form has to be send to the supervising professor as a pdf or photograph, who will then forward it to the Campus Office including an e-mail confirmation.

 - The supervising professor is responsible for registering the second examiner.

 - In justified exceptional cases, the examination can be carried out as a video conference.
 Students and examiners arrange this with one another directly.
 In this connection, it has to be kept in mind that both examiners (1st and 2nd examiner) need to be present during the examination and that the examinee has to declare to be in the room all alone.

 - We would like to point out that despite the suspension of lectures on location, the exam registration period has not been postponed.

 - Deregistration from exams is possible until one week prior to the exam period.

-Stays abroad during the 2020/21 winter semester
+Stays abroad during the pandemic

 - The development of the COVID-19 pandemic remains hard to predict and may vary considerably between regions.
 Hence, it's advisable to follow sources such as the World Health Organization's reports over the coming weeks and months.

 - Even after a steady reduction in cases, a sudden resurge (a second or even third 'wave' of infections) can occur.